natsuhiko/rasqual/README.md

 	# With GC content; not run!
 	$RHOME/R --vanilla --quiet --args data/your.Y.txt data/gcc.txt < R/makeOffset.R > log

 Note that you need to prepare a GC content file (gcc.txt in this example) to apply GC correction for the read count.
-The file is a vector of GC% values as a text file.
+The file is a vector of GC% values as a text file (separated by either, a comma, a tab or a line break).

 ## Covariates

 Real data is usually affected by hidden confounding factors, such as sequencing batch, sample preparation date etc, that can reduce power to detect QTLs.
 RASQUAL handles covariates as an input (**-x** option).
 The following is the same eQTL mapping example above, but with covariates:

-    tabix data/chr11.gz 11 | bin/rasqual -y data/Y.bin -k data/K.bin -n 24 -j 1 -l 409 -m 63 \
+    tabix data/chr11.gz 11:2315000-2340000 | bin/rasqual -y data/Y.bin -k data/K.bin -n 24 -j 1 -l 409 -m 63 \
         -s 2316875,2320655,2321750,2321914,2324112 -e 2319151,2320937,2321843,2323290,2324279 \
         -z -t -f C11orf21 \
         -x data/X.bin

 The covariate file is based on a sample-by-variable table (see X.txt in the *data* directory).
-You can convert the file into binary format by using the same R script:
+You can convert the file into binary format for RASQUAL by using the same R script:

 	$RHOME/R --vanilla --quiet --args data/Y.txt data/K.txt data/X.txt < R/txt2bin.R > log

 Those confounding factors are not often observed but can be captured by principal component analysis (PCA).
-In our example, we applied PCA onto log FPKMs with and without permutation and picked the first N components whose contribution rates are greater than those from permutation result as covariates for subsequent analyses.
+In our example, we applied PCA onto log FPKMs with and without permutation and picked the first N components whose explained variances are greater than those from permutation result as covariates for subsequent analyses.
 A sample code is also available in the *R* directory:

 	# Not run!
-	$RHOME/R --vanilla --quiet --args data/your.Y.txt data/your.K.txt data/flen.txt < R/makeCovariates.R > log
+	$RHOME/R --vanilla --quiet --args data/your.Y.txt data/your.K.txt data/fealen.txt < R/makeCovariates.R > log

-Note that you need to prepare a feature length file (flen.txt in this example) which is a vector of values in a text.
+Note that you need to prepare a feature length file (fealen.txt in this example) which is a vector of values in a text (separated by either, a comma, a tab or a line break).